VladimirKalachikhin/Galadriel-map/README.md

 ## Follow to the route
 On the <img src="img/route.svg" alt="Handle route" width="24px"> tab you can start following the specified route.
 Draw the route as described above, and click the "Follow" button.
 This will instruct the [gpsdPROXY](https://github.com/VladimirKalachikhin/gpsdPROXY) to define waypoints.
 The GaladrielMap will show the direction to the next waypoint and the circle of the hit.
 You can select the next or previous waypoints.
 You can also specify the route in the existing .gpx file.
+In the editor, you can change the route you are following.
+After saving, following a new route will begin.

 ## Exchange coordinates